Bucket policy

 action filter.
 If matched, the request is rejected and no further checks are performed.
 If it meets theAllow

-action filter criteria, the request is allowed.
-If the request doesn't meet any of the filters, it's rejected. - The principal is the recipient of the requested policy permission.
+Principal: Recipient of the requested permission.
 This can be an IAM user, a federated user, a service account, or an anonymous user.

 Bucket access via the management console

 If a bucket has an access policy configured, access to the bucket via the Yandex Cloud management console is disabled by default.
-To enable bucket access, you need to add a rule under the access policy Statement
+To enable bucket access, you need to add a rule under the Statement

-section to allow any requests to <bucket name>/*
+access policy section to allow any requests to <bucket name>/*

 and <bucket name>